 A particular constellation of standards that have held sway over large segments of the population, including: anti-femininity, achievement, eschewal of the appearance of weakness, and adventure, risk, and violence.1

 The APA believes this description “represents a set of characteristics that are unhealthy for men”.
+They now call this “toxic masculinity”.
+But masculinity need not be held ransom by these standards, nor this negative way of viewing them.

 Debates about toxic masculinity are really about the changing nature of what it means to be a man.